narwhalacademy/zebra-crossing/README.md

 - **Sign up for a privacy-focused virtual credit card 💰** (only available in the US).
 Both of these services a) mask who you are to the seller, and b) mask what you've bought from the bank.
   - [Privacy](https://privacy.com/)
   - [Blur](https://abine.com/) by Abine
+- **Get a virtual credit card for free trials** at [Do Not Pay](https://donotpay.com/learn/virtual-credit-cards/) for those cases where you want to sign up for a free service period but not give out your real credit card information.
+- **Ask to be paid in gift cards**, which can be used in stores without tracking.

 #### Create an untraceable online alias